seung-lab/disjoint-set-ts/README.md

 Your code must compile and produce correct output.
 We will run some tests on our side to make sure edge cases are covered.

-## Comceptual discussion of the implementation and disjoing sets
+## Comceptual discussion of the implementation and disjoint sets

 Please compile written answers between a sentence to a paragraph for the following questions: